Uniqueness and universality of the Brownian map: The case of triangulations

 \subsection{Convergence of rescaled triangulations to the Brownian map}

-We will now prove the case $q=3$ of Theorem \ref{mainresult}.
-We consider a random triangulation $M_n$ uniformly distributed over $\mathscr{T}_n^+$, and write $\mm_n$ for the vertex set of $M_n$.
+We will now prove the case $q=3$ of Theorem~\ref{mainresult}.
+We consider a random triangulation $M_n$ uniformly distributed over $\mathscr {T}_n^+$, and write $\mm_n$ for the vertex set of $M_n$.
 We will prove that

 Obviously the same result holds if $M_n$ is uniformly distributed over $\mathscr{T}_n^-$, and only minor modifications would be needed to handle the case when $M_n$ is uniformly distributed over $\mathscr{T}_n^0$.
-Combining all three cases, and using the fact that a triangulation with $n$ faces has $\frac{n}{2} + 2$ vertices, we obtain the case $q=3$ of Theorem \ref{mainresult}.
+Combining all three cases, and using the fact that a triangulation with $n$ faces has $\frac{n}{2} + 2$ vertices, we obtain the case $q=3$ of Theorem~\ref{mainresult}.

-In order to prove (\ref{convtri}), we may assume that $M_n$ is the image of a random labeled $T$-tree $(\tau_n,(\ell^n_v)_{v\in \tau_n^\circ})$ uniformly distributed over $\T_n^{(1)}$ under the bijection described in subsection \ref{tricoding}.
-We will rely on Proposition \ref{contourtriangu}, and we use the notation introduced before this proposition.
-Recall from subsection \ref{tricoding} that the bijection between triangulations and labeled $T$-trees allows us to identify
+In order to prove (\ref{convtri}), we may assume that $M_n$ is the image of a random labeled $T$-tree $(\tau_n,(\ell^n_v)_{v\in\tau_n^\circ})$ uniformly distributed over $\T_n^{(1)}$ under the bijection described in Section \ref {tricoding}.
+We will rely on Proposition~\ref{contourtriangu}, and we use the notation introduced before this proposition.
+Recall from Section~\ref{tricoding} that the bijection between triangulations and labeled $T$-trees allows us to identify

 where $\tau_{n}^{(1)}$ is the set of all vertices of type $1$ in $\tau_n$.
 We also set